Introduction

 Activate the Theme

-Once the theme is downloaded, open the config.toml file in your Hugo project folder:
+Once the theme is downloaded, open site/hugo.toml.

 It should look roughly like this: